Early Literacy Resources

 Education.com: The education.com web site is designedfor the parents of school-aged children, however, there is information on the early years, including information on development.
 There are resources for activities, education, online learning, and much more!

 Below is a list of books available at the Stanislaus County Library to assist parents and caregivers in developing their children's early literacy skills.
 If you click on the link it will take you directly to our catalog.
-If you would like a list to use at the library that includes the call numbers, please ask at the Children's Desk.
+If you would like help locating these items, please ask at the Children's Desk.

 The Baby's Game Book by Isabel Wilner.